apache/cloudstack-documentation/source/adminguide/storage.rst

 The File Share VM can be seen in the Instance Tab as well.
 It's name is prefixed by the File Share name.
 Actions that might interfere with File Share operations are blocked or not shown.
 Basic operaions like Start, Stop and Reboot are allowed for troubleshooting.
-Users can access the VM using the 'View Console' button for throbleshooting although it is not recommended during normal operations.
+Users can access the VM using the 'View Console' button for troubleshooting although it is not recommended during normal operations.

 Service Offering